Engender

 Engender is an anti-sexist organisation operating in Scotland and other parts of Europe.
-They aim "to make Scotland a fairer, safer place where women can flourish and contribute to both the social and market economies with dignity, freedom and justice."
+Their mission is "to dismantle structural sexism to increase women’s social, political and economic equality, and enable women's rights… to produce research, analysis, and recommendations for intersectional feminist legislation and programmes."
 Engender's goals include increased public awareness of sexism and its detrimental effects on society, equal representation of women in government, and training women activists at the local level.